 - When your dog is feeling pain from primary or metastatic tumors.

-If you start to wonder if it is time for hospice or to say goodbye, or you need help knowing when to schedule the day for humane euthanasia, speak to your veterinarian to get a compassionate and realistic understanding of your dog’s overall health and likely course of symptoms.
+If you start to wonder if it is time for hospice or to say goodbye or need help knowing when to schedule the day for humane euthanasia, speak to your veterinarian to get a compassionate and realistic understanding of your dog’s overall health and likely course of symptoms.

 Prevention Strategies for Melanoma in Dogs

-Because we don’t have a specific cause, there is no known prevention for melanoma in dogs.4 As with all cancer prevention, it is recommended to keep your dog healthy in general with a healthy diet, regular exercise, and regular veterinary checkups.
+Because we don’t have a specific cause, there is no known prevention for melanoma in dogs.4 As with all cancer prevention, keeping your dog healthy in general with a healthy diet, regular exercise, and regular veterinary checkups is recommended.
 Your dog should have an exam by your veterinarian at least once a year.

 Early detection of melanoma brings the best prognosis.
-Pay attention to your dog’s skin, and have any masses or lesions checked out right away.
+Pay attention to your dog’s skin, and have any masses or lesions checked.
 A monthly nose-to-tail home exam will help you with this.

 If you have a young dog, consider getting them pet health insurance.
 Pet insurance won’t prevent melanoma, but if your dog is unlucky enough to get cancer, the insurance policy will help you get him the treatment he needs.